fenago/ml-bootcamp/Lab_2.md

 First,
 let's understand how linear regression works.
-As we know from chapter 1, a supervised machine learning model has the form
+As we know from lab 1, a supervised machine learning model has the form